 Representing The University of Texas at Austin

-The winner of the Texas Venture Labs Investment Competition will represent UT at Austin at the Global Venture Labs Investment Competition in May.
-Please see the following link for information on the Global Competition - http://www.mccombs.utexas.edu/Centers/Texas-Venture-Labs/Investment-Competition/Global-Competition
+The winner of the Texas Venture Labs Investment Competition will represent UT Austin at the Global Venture Labs Investment Competition in May.

 All teams competing in the Texas Venture Labs Investment Competition may apply to Jon Brumley Texas Venture Labs to represent UT at Austin at one, or more, of the Global Venture Labs Investment Competition affiliate competitions.
-Only those teams recommended by the Director, Jon Brumley Texas Venture Labs will be accepted by the affiliate competitions as the UT at Austin representative.
+Only those teams recommended by the Director of Jon Brumley Texas Venture Labs will be accepted by the affiliate competitions as the UT at Austin representative.
 All teams are also encouraged to apply to the Global VLIC via the Open Berth process.
-Information on this process and its requirements can be found at the above Global Competition link.
+Information on this process and its requirements can be found here.